AnandhanRajagopal/dotnet-maui-contributions/README.md

-# dotnet-maui-contributions
-A curated portfolio of my contributions to the official .NET MAUI open-source repository, showcasing pull requests and enhancements.

 # 🌐 Open Source Contributions to .NET MAUI (via Syncfusion + Microsoft Collaboration)

 > **Note:** These contributions were made during my tenure at **Syncfusion** as part of our collaboration with **Microsoft** to enhance and stabilize the [.NET MAUI](https://github.com/dotnet/maui) framework.